 18:4.
 UNIVERSITY BAND.
 3-4 hours a week.
 1 credit.

 University Football Band is organized in the first semester and plays for all games.
 University Concert Band functions after football season.
 Study and performance of advanced literature.
 Membership in concert band through audition.

 18:5.
-ENSEMBLE.
-2 hours per week.
+CHORAL ENSEMBLE.
 1 credit.